 University of Chicago Medicine breast cancer specialists are experienced in treating triple-negative breast cancer, a rare form of breast cancer that occurs disproportionately in young women and African-American women, though it can occur in women of any age or ethnicity.

 "Triple-negative" means the tumor is estrogen receptor-negative, progesterone receptor-negative and HER2-negative.
 Many common breast cancer treatments target these receptors, such as tamoxifen, which targets the estrogen receptor, and Herceptin (trastuzumab), which focuses on abnormally expressed HER2 receptors.
-A triple-negative breast cancer diagnosis means the tumor will not respond to hormone therapies or drugs that target the HER2 overexpression, though other medicines are available.

 "Not all breast cancers are the same," said medical oncologist Rita Nanda, MD, an expert in the treatment of triple-negative, early onset and hereditary breast cancers.
 "For many years, there has been a gap in the treatment options available for some types of breast cancers."